-- Having a population of less than 2000 people.
+- Having a population of fewer than 2000 people.

 - The territory of the village has to have at least two Historical Monuments, sites or notable heritage sites,

 - Most of the people of the village have to agree to present the project of becoming one of the most beautiful villages in France.
 This is done by the Municipal Council.

 If you are interested in knowing all the criteria, I leave the link to the official website (in French)